bbl-dres/green-inventory/README.md

 # Green Area Inventory / Grünflächeninventar GIS

-A single-page web application for the inventory, management, and maintenance of municipal green spaces.
-This proof-of-concept demonstrates GIS capabilities for Swiss green space management based on the Grün Stadt Zürich (GSZ) "Mehr als Grün" Profilkatalog, with an interactive map-based interface plus complementary wiki, task, and dashboard views.

 > [!CAUTION]
 > **This is an unofficial mockup for demonstration purposes only.**
 > All data is fictional.
 Not all features are fully functional.
 This project serves as a visual and conceptual prototype — it is not intended for production use.

+Interactive GIS web application mockup for urban green space inventory, maintenance planning, and field survey — built around interactive maps, care profiles, and task management.

 **Live Demo:** [bbl-dres.github.io/green-inventory](https://bbl-dres.github.io/green-inventory/)